Photon-einstein/Udacity_Sensor-fusion-nanodegree/README.md

 the 2D frame (green points).
 TTC estimations based on Lidar and camera are reported on the top.

-The final result of this project is the estimation of the time to collision to the nearest vehicle, for the Camera and the LIDAR systems written on top of the frame captured by the our vehicle.
+The final result of this project is the estimation of the time to collision to the nearest vehicle, for the Camera and the LIDAR systems written on top of the frame captured by our vehicle.

 ![Camera_3D_Object_Tracking_program_running](https://github.com/Photon-einstein/Udacity_Sensor-fusion-nanodegree/assets/31144077/344b50a4-5fa2-4ff8-8905-cb149ec38565)